-- to result in the local authority incurring expenditure which is, or the making of savings which are, significant having regard to the City Council's budget for the service or function to which the decision relates; - ii. to be significant in terms of its effects on communities living or working in an areas comprising two or more wards or electoral divisions in the City; or - iii. to have a particularly significant impact on any community as experiencing social exclusion or discrimination, whether that community is defined by geography or interest and even if that community is only located in one ward or electoral division in the area of the local authority.
+- to result in the local authority incurring expenditure which is, or the making of savings which are, significant having regard to the City Council's budget for the service or function to which the decision relates; - ii. to be significant in policy or strategic terms as regards of its effects on communities living or working in an areas

+- comprising two or more wards or electoral divisions in the City; or - iii. to have a particularly significant impact on any community as experiencing social exclusion or discrimination, whether that community is defined by geography or interest and even if that community is only located in one ward or electoral division in the area of the local authority.